Hi, I'm Kate.

 Some are in Wicker Park and Bucktown, making work they believe in and wondering if wanting more makes them ungrateful or just awake.
 Some are in River North and the West Loop, running studios and leading teams, quietly aware that success doesn't feel the way they thought it would.
 Most of them are women or LGBTQ+.

 What they have in common isn't a diagnosis.
 It's a particular kind of inner life.
 They feel things deeply.
 They notice things other people miss.
-They're good at what they do, sometimes very good, and still find themselves stuck in patterns they can't quite name.
+They're very good at what they do, and still find themselves stuck in patterns they can't quite name.
+Good at their lives on paper, and quietly aware that something is missing.

 If any of that sounds familiar, you're probably my kind of person.